 Please speak with your doctor if you think you might be a candidate for this program.

-To learn more about the program, contact the Pulmonary Rehabilitation Program at Dartmouth-Hitchcock Medical Center.
+To learn more about the program, contact the Pulmonary Rehabilitation Program at Dartmouth Hitchcock Medical Center.
+Use the number for Lebanon Pulmonary Rehabilitation Program located in the dropdown Contact Us menu located at the upper right of this page.